ymtdzzz/lazypkg/README.md

   lazypkg [flags]

 Flags:
-      --dry-run               Perform update commands with --dry-run option --exclude stringArray   Package manager name to be excluded in lazypkg -h, --help                  help for lazypkg
-  -v, --version               version for lazypkg
+      --dry-run                      Perform update commands with --dry-run option --enable-feature stringArray   Optional feature name to be enabled in lazypkg [docker] --exclude stringArray          Package manager name to be excluded in lazypkg -h, --help                         help for lazypkg -v, --version                      version for lazypkg
 ```

 ## Keymap